rust-embedded/rust-raspberrypi-OS-tutorials/01_bareminimum/README.md

 context-switches, use of fp is usually disabled from the get go to save the cycles and optimize the kernel for fast context switching.

-Finally, the third arguments specifies the exact CPU type that is used in Raspberry Pi 3, so that the compiler can optimize for it.

-Since the `aarch64-unknown-none` target is not shipped with an associated precompiled standard library, and since we anyways modify the target via the `.cargo/config` file, we are using [cargo-xbuild][xbuild] to compile our own standard library.
+Since the `aarch64-unknown-none-softfloat` target is not shipped with an associated precompiled standard library, and since we anyways modify the target via the `.cargo/config` file, we are using [cargo-xbuild][xbuild] to compile our own standard library.
 This way, we can ensure that our bare-metal code is optimized